 4. Spend some time exploring other cultural quarters

-In Little India you can visit Mustafa Complex a 24-hour mall open all day everyday, where you can buy anything and everything – no kidding.
+In Little India you can visit Mustafa Complex a 24-hour mall open all day everyday, where you can buy anything and everything, you have never seen something like it.
 You’ll be able to grab anything ranging from a head of cabbage to a pair of new sneakers at a fraction of the price.

 While you’re in the quarters, take some time to appreciate the various architectural styles of the famous Sri Veeramakaliamman Temple.
 You’ll also be able to get a taste of the best Indian food in Singapore along the streets.